stitchdata/docs/_destinations/microsoft-azure/primary-key-handling.md

           </tr>
           {% endfor %}
           </table>

+          When Stitch loads data for the `emails` table, it will reference these records in `{{ primary-keys-table.name }}` to de-duplicate the data.
+This will ensure that only the most recent version of a record exists in the `emails` table.

+  - title: "Effects of changing Primary Keys"
+    anchor: "issues-from-primary-key-changes"
+    content: |
+      Replication issues can arise if Primary Keys in the source change, or if data in the `{{ primary-keys-table.name }}` is incorrectly altered or removed.

+      The following error will surface if this happens:

+      ```
+      Primary Keys for table do not match Primary Keys of incoming data
+      ```

+      If you recieve this error, you should [reset the table(s)]({{ link.replication.reset-rep-keys | prepend: site.baseurl }}) mentioned in the error.
+This will queue a full re-replication of the table, which will ensure Primary Keys are correctly captured and used to de-dupe data when loading.
 ---
 {% include misc/data-files.html %}
 {% assign destination = site.destinations | where:"type",page.type | first %}